xiongye77/aws_sysops_tasks/README.md

 ![image](https://user-images.githubusercontent.com/36766101/156666941-ba03bf80-0919-4a0c-a82d-e7ad11058a97.png)

-Delete all EBS volumes in available status
+Use eventbridge to trigger lambda function to delete all EBS volumes in available status and do not have related tags.

 ![image](https://user-images.githubusercontent.com/36766101/156667805-3749ab7a-e497-47e1-97cd-6362c2ead6d3.png)

+Use eventbridge to trigger lambda function to delete all snapshots longer than 15 days and do not have related tags.

 Change EBS snapshot lifecycle to sensible days